OrthoPediatrics Corp.

 The company holds $48.8M in cash, though total debt stands at $112.2M.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 The company is burning cash, with free cash flow at -$6.0M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 Return on equity stands at -11.6%, which is negative for the sector.
 ROE measures how effectively a company uses shareholder capital to generate profits.
 Revenue has grown from $122.3M (2022) to $236.3M (2025), reflecting a 93% increase over the period.

 Negative free cash flow means the company is currently spending more than it generates, which may require future fundraising or debt if the trend continues.
-These risk factors are not exhaustive — macroeconomic shifts, regulatory changes, and competitive dynamics can all influence OrthoPediatrics Corp.'s trajectory.
+No single metric tells the full story.
+Reviewing KIDS's risk profile alongside its fundamentals and technical indicators provides a more complete picture.